Our Most Asked Tree and Plant FAQs

 We strive to get our inventory online by the middle of fall so you planners out there can get your orders in early.

-You can place an order until the end of April; however, due to the planners listed above, the longer you wait, the smaller the selection.
+You can place an order until the middle of April; however, due to our fabulous customers, the longer you wait, the smaller the selection.

 This is a LONG reason and read on down the page if you’d like the details.